geo-tp/Bitcoin-Card-Wallet/README.md

 ## Watch-only wallet in Sparrow

-You can import you zpub key into Sparrow to create a **"Watch-only wallet"**.
+You can import your zpub key into Sparrow to create a **"Watch-only wallet"**.
 A watch-only wallet allows you to view balances and transactions **without having access to the private keys**, making it ideal for monitoring funds securely.

 [Sparrow Wallet Official Website](https://sparrowwallet.com/)